 Pulsatilla, also known as pasque flowers, form colonies with silky, silvery foliage and purple, star-shaped flowers appearing from March to May.
 Once flowering has finished, leave the seedheads on to encourage the plants to self-seed and form new colonies.

-Local to the UK, our native primroses, Primula vulgaris, are reliable plants that will take the worst weather thrown at them with gusto.
+Our native UK primroses, Primula vulgaris, are reliable plants that will take the worst weather thrown at them with gusto.
 A cool, shady spot is ideal.
 Here, you can leave them to naturalise and form clumps with fragrant, pale lemon yellow flowers.